 Use true daylight bulbs to prevent color cast.
 (Your standard household bulbs aren't going to cut it.)
 Proper positioning is important too.
 More on that in a bit!

 Making light work for you: diffusers & reflectors

-Let’s talk about diffusing light and why it is so important.
+Let's talk about diffusing light and why it is so important.
 To diffuse light, place a screen of some type in front of your light source.
-Have you ever noticed the harsh shadows that spotlights create?
-That’s what you want to avoid.
+Have you ever noticed the harsh shadows that a spotlight creates?
+That's what you want to avoid.
 Diffused light makes both shadows and highlights softer.

 There are a ton of options for diffusers.
 Most semi-transparent, white materials will work.
 People use everything from tissue paper to towels and even trash bags.
 Consider making buying or making a lightbox or softbox to use as a diffuser for your product photography.